 The ACM International Collegiate Programming Contest (ICPC) is a multitier, team-based, programming competition.
 The contest involves a global network of universities hosting regional competitions that advance teams to the ACM ICPC World Finals.
 Participation has grown to over 40 000 of the finest students and faculty in computing disciplines at almost 2000 universities from over 80 countries on six continents.
 The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test their ability to perform under pressure.
 Quite simply, it is the oldest, largest, and most prestigious programming contest in the world.

-UCT won the Southern African regional contest of the ICPC every year from 2002 to 2015, except for 2010.
+UCT won the Southern African regional contest of the ICPC every year from 2002 to 2018, except for 2010 and 2017.
 For more details of the UCT teams, see the history page.
+For instance, in 2016, we had 6 official teams from UCT for the Southern Africa regional contest at the UCT site, scooping 1st, 3rd, 4th, 6th, 13th, and 142nd place in the overall classification.

-Joining us on-site were 5 teams from Stellenbosch.
-An overall of 71 teams from Sub-Saharan Africa participated in the Regionals.
+Joining us on-site were 6 teams from Stellenbosch and UWC.
+An overall of 130 teams from Sub-Saharan Africa participated in the Regionals.

 The photo on the right shows what the lab looked like during the 2012 Regionals.

-The 2016 regional will be held on Saturday 15 October.
-A draft schedule is available here (the final version will be similar to it).
+The 2019 regional will be held on Saturday TBD October.
+A draft schedule will become available here (the final version will be similar to it).

-Note: the registration deadline is 8 October 2016.
+Note: the registration deadline is TBD October 2019.

 If you are unsure about your eligibility please email the Competitions Coordinator.
 Generally, if you have been studying in the field of Computer Science or a similar field (e.g. Mathematics) for less than 5 full years, we are usually able to make a successful petition.